-Each lesson begins with a coloring page for the student to color while he or she listens to the reading of the text.
-These pages provide opportunities for active learning while reinforcing the lesson’s content.
-Following are activities designed to encourage creative expression and real-life application of what they’re learning.
+The Word in Motion Old Testament Notebooking Journal enables students to personalize what they learn and includes a variety of activities to help students engage with God’s Word.
+Each lesson begins with a coloring page for your student to color while they listen to the daily reading.
+These pages provide opportunities for your student to learn actively while reinforcing the lesson’s content.
+Following this are activities designed to encourage creative expression and real-life application of what they’re learning.

-Apologia’s Notebooking Journals are designed to:
+The Notebooking Journal is designed to:

 - Be flexible and allow for meaningful, multilevel learning.
 A twelve-year-old student may write a short essay and create an elaborate illustration in the same activity, while her six-year-old sibling may write one sentence with a stick-figure drawing.

 - Help students record experiences, observations, thoughts, and prayers.

 - Provide students with tools for engaging with God’s Word and applying it to their lives.

 - Establish a written record that students can refer back to as they continue to explore the Word more deeply and grow spiritually.